If you’re struggling to move away from fast fashion, you might want to try a bahn mi.

 A mere two weeks in, I was ready to call it quits.
 There was something essential about food, something I hadn’t bothered to factor into my meal planning, green smoothies, and cauliflower steaks.
 Food is more than nourishment.
 It’s emotional.
 I was missing the experiences I used to have as an omnivore, like diving into a bowl of my favorite pistachio ice cream after a train wreck of a day.
 I missed the salty, savory, greasy first bite of a burger.
 I missed my favorite foods, like the roasted Israeli chicken thighs my boyfriend took a month to master, or cheesy, homemade pizza on a movie night.
 Nothing felt like a good alternative for those flavors and textures and experiences.

 Don’t get me wrong- the majority of the food that I ate hadn’t even changed.
 I’ve always loved a sheet pan of roasted veggies, or a massive, colorful salad.
 It was the alternatives to my favorite foods that were the hardest.
 I missed the food that felt like me, but reducing my carbon emissions and not eating animal products also… felt like me.
 So I was stuck.
+If I was a company, I could click for info about offsetting my production there, but as an individual that isn’t quite possible.

 The Missing Piece